 Income levels will be considered an eligibility requirement for some services and will be used to determine cost sharing responsibility for most services.
 Donations should be requested from all participants of non-access services.

-1.2 Targeting of Participants (refer to OAA section)
+1.2 Targeting of Participants (refer to OAA section except for section 1.2 b.